nitkiew2/QSIDE-JUSTFAIR-TOOLBOX/README.md

 ### Tasks:

-  - First we have to analyze the dataset to identify important information.
+  - Analyze the dataset to identify important information.
   - Analyze variations from state-to-state between judicial districts.
   - Answer questions such as: How is the data organized?
 How do we make this data more efficient for future researchers?
-  - May involve editing/creating website or cleaning publications of data sets/
+How do we display data in lamens terms?
+Are       people being sentenced at higher or lower rates?
+Are Judges sentencing at irregular rates compared to the standard average rate?

 ----------------------------------------------------------------------------------------------------